Release Notes for Coreform Cubit 2021.3

 Coreform Cubit now follows a Calendar Versioning scheme of YYYY.MM.
 This versioning scheme was hinted at in the previous release of Coreform Cubit (2020.2), but now is fully in-place.
 We intend to release new versions of Coreform Cubit with increasing frequency to provide you with quicker access to the latest bug-fixes and new features.
 We hope you enjoy the March 2021 release: Coreform Cubit 2021.3!

-We now provide public downloads of Coreform Cubit.
-These downloads still require licensing in order to use; however, this will make it easier to get both the latest release and developer builds, and to include Coreform Cubit in your own automated processes.
+We now provide public downloads of Coreform Cubit—logging into your user account is no longer required for downloading new versions of Coreform Cubit.
+All downloaded version still require licensing in order to use, of course.
+However, we hope this change will make it easier to get both the latest release and developer builds and to include Coreform Cubit in your own automated processes.

 Here’s a link to the public downloads page, or find the link on our banner as shown in the image below